LOADING ...

 And that's I began to respect the little man

-And I think Vance was three right about
+And I think Vance was right about then

-He started and one day he came home and at the doorway
+He school and one day he came home and at the doorway

-I could tell the little man didn't to come inside
+I could tell the little man didn't want to inside

-Had caught him walkin' with her and nearly killed Vance
+Had caught him walkin' home with her and nearly Vance

-But then Vance never cried and the only thing that hurt was pride
+But then Vance never cried and the only thing Smitty hurt was pride

 And he papa do you become a man when you're twenty one